LaGamma-Arianna/root-logs/_posts/2025-04-09-exploring-networking-with-cisco-packet-tracer-course2.md

 categories: ["Networking", "Learning Journey"]
 ---

-# Exploring Networking with Cisco Packet Tracer: Self-Paced Sim, Real-World Lessons (and Some Laughs)

 Today, I completed the 3-hour self-paced course **"Exploring Networking with Cisco Packet Tracer"** on NetAcad.com.

 I went into this course genuinely excited about the idea of building a home network — *without the risk of accidentally messing up my real one.*